attack68/rateslib/docs/source/i_about.rst

 in **Coding Interest Rates**.
 The code coverage of the library strives to be 100%.
 This API documentation should be exhaustive with demonstrative examples.
 Where official sources (ISDA documentation, academic papers, issuer specifications) are available their examples should be used as unit tests within *rateslib*.

+A good
-A good example for these are the UK DMO's Gilt calculations which are replicated exactly by *rateslib*.
+example for these are the UK DMO's Gilt calculations which are replicated exactly by *rateslib*.
+Another example is the
+`replication of Norges Bank NOWA calculator <https://www.linkedin.com/pulse/rateslib-vs-norges-bank-nowa-calculator-rateslib>`_

 Releases